viniciusoliveirabittencourt/Pixel-Art/README.md

 - The user can select the quantity of colums and lines at same time, if select 7, will have 7 colums and 7 lines, making 49 pixels

 - The minimun is 5 and maximum is 50

+## 10 - Make the colors generate random when the page reload

+- Colors need to be randomly generated

+- Black must remain